urbantreelion/ece350-lab-manual/_lab2/USRP-IQ.md

 - Execute the flowgraph.
 Observe the Output Display window with 4 tabs labelled **IQ Plane, Magnitude, Phase** and **IQ Scope Plot**.

-  - The Scope Plot tab should show a circle
+  - The "IQ Plane" tab should show a circle
-  - Magnitude will show a (noisy) DC level
+  - The "Magnitude" tab will show a (noisy) DC level
-  - Phase will show a phase ramp wrapping between -π and π (saw-tooth wave) with a period that is the reciprocal of the frequency offset (f<sub>b</sub>)
+  - The "Phase" tab will show a phase ramp wrapping between -π and π (saw-tooth wave) with a period that is the reciprocal of the frequency offset (f<sub>b</sub>)
-  - Real and Imaginary will show (noisy) sine waves.
+  - The "IQ Scope Plot" tab will show the real and imaginary (noisy) sine waves.

   > Change the *X Max* parameter and use the *Autoscale* button on some of the plots to get a cleaner display.